 Clean Lab

-Clean labs are used in laboratories for medical or pharmaceutical research.
-They do not necessarily require FDA validation, though clean rooms designed to produce medical and pharmaceutical products do.
-They may be stationary or mobile.
-The levels of contamination control, sterility and environmental control they require depends on if they contain biohazards or potentially explosive, flammable or corrosive materials.
+Clean labs are utilized in medical or pharmaceutical research.
+While they don’t always need FDA validation, clean rooms that manufacture medical and pharmaceutical products do.
+These labs can be either stationary or mobile.
+The required levels of contamination control, sterility, and environmental management depend on the presence of biohazards or materials that are explosive, flammable, or corrosive.

 Positive Air Pressure Cleanroom